3 Hours / 3 CEs

 • Practice Setting

-• Mental health clinics
+• Outpatient mental health clinics and private practices

-• Community health centers
+• Community health centers and public health departments

-• Research organizations and academic institutions
+• Research institutes and academic laboratories

 Presented By